beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 customElements.define('my-button', MyButton)
 ```

-The method will always tell you, which prop and its new and old value.
+The method will always tell you which prop and its new and old values.

 #### onAdoption